Elias Bonet Builds a New Cedar Guitar for GSI In His New Workshop.

 We’ve received an email from a talented Spanish luthier, Elias Bonet, with some sneak peek photos of his new (now sixth) GSI guitar.
 Elias is building this instrument in his new workshop located in a gorgeous 300-year-old house in Mallorca (see the photos below, isn’t this an ideal place to build classical guitars?)

 Elias’s guitar-making is based on traditional methods which he learned from one of his teachers, Don Juan Antonio Reyes.
 Basically, this process is based on a Spanish system of ‘closes the sound box from behind’ which Elias draws greatly from two points of reference: Antonio de Torres and Alex van der Horst (aka “Alejandro”).
 He also uses a five-piece fan bracing built from solid, well-aged woods using the guidelines provided to Elias by Juan A. Reyes.
-For this new guitar, Elias used cedar for the soundboard and CSA rosewood for back and sides.
+For this new guitar, Elias used cedar for the soundboard and Honduran rosewood for back and sides.
 The geometrical patterns in the rosette are inspired by seventh-century Persian carvings.

 Check out the sneak peek photos below.
 Elias’s previous instruments that we played at GSI were characterized by a beautiful wide range of tonal colors and an ample volume.
 We look forward to seeing this new guitar in our showroom soon!